GuildCrafts/jareds-lectures/Crash course in the DOM.md

 ### Event Bubbling

 Events always occur on a single target.
 Some events travel up the DOM.
 This is called bubbling.
-The even is trigger on the target element's parent node and then on that element's parent and so on until they reach the `HTML` AKA `document` element.
+The event is triggered on the target element's parent node and then on that element's parent and so on until they reach the `HTML` AKA `document` element.

 ```html
 <div class="links">